denisechendd/denichendd.github.io/_posts/2021-01-14-Time Series Forecasting of the monthly sales with LSTM and BiLSTM.md

 ---

 <!--more-->
 In this article, it introduces the time series predicting method on the monthly sales dataset with Python Keras model.
-The article would further introduce data analysis and machine learning. <br>
+The article would further introduce data analysis and machine learning. <br> <br>
 **In this article, you will learn the LSTM and BiLSTM modeling method for the monthly sales dataset:** <br>
 (1) Introduction <br>
 (2) Data Wrangling <br>